Home Improvement

 Here, we will be examining steps to take in maintaining your interlocked driveway or walkway but before that, here are a few things you should note:

-• Polymeric Sand is a mixture of finely-graded sand with an adhesive material called a binder.
-This sand has the ability to form a flexible but strong bond between interlocks and this is important in avoiding water erosion in that region and inhibiting weed growth.
+• Polymeric Sand is a mixture of finely-graded sand with a binder adhesive material.
+This sand can form a flexible but strong bond between interlocks, which is essential in avoiding water erosion in that region and inhibiting weed growth.
 The sand cannot perform this function without first being activated.
 This activation is popularly done by adding some water at a controlled quantity to the mixture of sand and binder.

 • Not performing maintenance of your stone pavers can also lead to accidents, caused by unstable or uneven stones.